felisawiley/felisawiley/README.md

 ⚡ Fun fact: I was born and raised in America's paradise.
 I now speak 3 languages (English, Spanish and Portuguese), and I've mastered the art of setting quarterly goals and sticking to routines like a pro!

-📚 Currently Reading: a book about Python, Proof of Stake by Vitalik Buterin, and Hamlet (in Portuguese)
+📚 Currently Reading: Learning Python: Powerful Object-Oriented Programming by Mark Lutz, Proof of Stake by Vitalik Buterin, and Hamlet by Shakespeare (in Portuguese).

-💡 In my free time, you can find me traveling to new countries, learning languages, practicing yoga, or writing a book.
+💡 In my free time, you can find me traveling to new countries, practicing yoga, or writing my book.
 In fact, I'm going on a solo writers retreat this summer.
-I've always wanted to write the book, but I'm finally disciplined enough to set a target goal and schedule and stick with it.

 📫 How to reach me: felisawiley@gmail.com